 My recommendation would be Rod Machado’s eWorkbook.
 As in this private pilot study guide, I recommend mostly Rod Machado’s products; hence Rod Machado’s eWorkbook is most relevant for the student pilots.

 - Study for 2.5 hours each day;

-- Use an hour to memorize at least 20 question and answer from Gleims’s test prep;
+- Use an hour to practice answering at least 20 questions and answer from the eWorkbook;

-- Another hour to read the Rod Machado’s Handbook;
+- Another hour to read Rod Machado’s Handbook.

 This system is just an example.
 You can make your routine which you think is suitable.

 Rod Machado’s workbook is similar to Gleim’s test prep and designed for student pilots to practice in MCQ style.
 However, to understand why an answer is correct, you must refer to Rod Machado’s private pilot handbook.

 Fortunately, the chapter and book’s page numbers are mentioned next to each question in the workbook.

 If you want to study in-depth about any topic, refer to Rod Machado’s handbook for better understanding.